Food Voices: The Book

 Food Voice praises the farmers and fisherfolk who are fighting with their sweat and hands, trying to create – or actually re-create – a food system that values quality over quantity, and communities and the environment over the corporate bottom-line.
 Town-by-town, these front-line players are working to change how food is provided, processed and distributed.

 Food Voices concentrates on the men and women reclaiming their right to provide food for their communities in the United States, and offers a glimpse of the movement in four other countries to illustrate it is a global phenomenon that has been building in some places for years.
 Over 80 interviews collected from the United States, Ecuador, Venezuela, Brazil and Haiti indicate that food sovereignty is spontaneously growing stronger throughout the Americas.
 Their voices have been featured on blogs, in newsletters and on the radio.
+Thirty of them are presented through the book.

 For more information or to help support the project, please contact Andrianna at email@example.com